 The Brazilian flag must remain flying on the main mast of national ships and foreign ships for as long as the ship remains in port.

-Ships are exempt from flying the QUEBEC flag (free practice request).
+Ships are exempt from flying the QUEBEC flag upon on arrival. (free practice request).

 STAND-BY ENGINE